LETICIALIMA1616/Dio-desafio-github--primeiro-repositorio/README.md

-No início estou mais perdida que cego em tirotéio.😂😭
+No início estou mais perdida que cego em tiroteio.😂😭